header-utility-container

 Meet Ben Barton, Superintendent of Princeton Public Schools

 As the Superintendent of Princeton Public Schools, Ben Barton is passionate about ensuring academic excellence and providing personalized learning experiences for all students.
-He is committed to championing a culture that provides every student an authentic educational experience grounded in high expectations, that is free from bias, prejudice, and discrimination.
+He is committed to fostering a culture that delivers every student an authentic educational experience grounded in high expectations, free from bias, prejudice, and discrimination.

-Drawing on his many years of educational leadership, Barton has developed a multifaceted continuous improvement plan for Princeton Public Schools that focuses on student learning, climate and culture, multisystem of supports, and operations.
+With over 25 years of educational leadership, Barton has developed a comprehensive continuous improvement plan for Princeton Public Schools, emphasizing student learning, climate and culture, multi-tiered systems of support, and efficient operations.

-Barton earned a bachelor’s degree in physical education from the University of Northern Iowa and a master’s degree in curriculum and instruction from St. Mary’s University of Minnesota.
-He also earned his principal and superintendent licenses through an Educational Administration and Leadership post-master specialist degree from St. Cloud State University.
-Barton completed the National Superintendents Association Certification Program to become a Nationally Certified Superintendent.
+Barton earned his bachelor’s degree in physical education from the University of Northern Iowa, where he was a successful division 1 collegiate wrestler.
+He completed a master’s degree in curriculum and instruction from St. Mary’s University of Minnesota and pursued principal and superintendent licensure through an Educational Administration and Leadership post-master specialist program at St. Cloud State University.
+He is also a Nationally Certified Superintendent, having completed the National Superintendents Association Certification Program.

-In addition to his school leadership duties, Barton taught as an Adjunct Professor/Curriculum Consultant at Winona State University for seven years, collaborating with university faculty to create and implement the education philosophy course.
+Beyond his work in K-12 education, Barton taught as an Adjunct Professor and Curriculum Consultant at Winona State University for seven years, helping to shape the university’s education philosophy curriculum.

 superintendent and family in tropical rainforestfour people are jumping in the ocean